davsaint89/PluginSigfox/README.md

 # return

-The decoding function must return a json payload in order to provision the Ubidots device for instance:
+The decoding function must return a python dictionary with a valid structure in order to provision the Ubidots device for instance:

-{"temperature": {"value":10, "timestamp": 1534881387000, "context": {"machine": "1st floor"}}}
+{"variable1": {'value': "12.5", 'context':{'lat':-23.6, 'ln':45.2}}}

 # License
 [MIT]